-It’s easy to get wrapped up in the beauty of flowers, yet some plants can add phenomenal structure and drama to the garden through their leaves alone.
-Here are some of the best:
+It’s easy to get wrapped up in the beauty of flowers, yet some plants can add phenomenal structure and drama to the garden through leaves alone.
+Here are some of our favourite large leaf plants:

 These herbaceous perennials act as great ground cover.
 Many thrive in the damp, shady parts of the garden shunned by other species.